SUBSCRIBE TO OUR NEWSLETTER!

 We write a new blog article every two weeks!
 Stay on top of foodies news in Colorado Springs, plus be the first to hear about new food tours and receive exclusive discounts.

 Jose Muldoon’s is one of Colorado Springs’ longest-standing food establishments, serving delicious Tex-Mex and the best “Sangarita” in town.
-Located conveniently on Tejon Street in the middle of Downtown Colorado Springs, Jose Muldoon’s is the perfect spot to enjoy dinner or happy hour with friends after browsing the many nearby local boutiques.
+Located conveniently on Tejon Street, Jose Muldoon’s is perfect for dinner or happy hour with friends!
+It’s especially perfect to visit after all the shopping and browsing the many nearby local boutiques.
 Their back patio feels like a private escape from the rest of the world, providing the perfect Southwestern atmosphere for sipping drinks and chowing down on some chips and guacamole.

-Poor Richard’s is a Colorado Springs’ staple and a stop on The Original Colorado Springs Food Tour.
+Poor Richard’s is a staple in downtown Colorado Springs and has been a beloved partner of ours for years!
 A book and gift store, toy shop, cafe, and pizzeria — there’s not much you can’t get at Poor Richard’s!
-Their cozy back patio is the ideal place to enjoy a hearty salad or slice of pizza — and don’t forget to browse the nearby shops for your next read or gift for your loved ones.
+Their cozy back patio is the ideal place to enjoy a hearty salad or slice of pizza, which feels a world away from the busyness of downtown.
+Check them out on specialty routes of the 3-Hour Original Colorado Springs Food Tour.

-From margaritas to gluten-free baked goods, Colorado Springs has so much to take in and thankfully, we’ve got some incredible outdoor patios for socially distanced late summer dining!
-If you’re looking for more creative ways to explore Colorado Springs, be sure to book one of our Downtown Colorado Springs food tours!
+Downtown Colorado Springs has some incredible outdoor patios for summer dining!
+If you’re looking for more creative ways to explore Colorado Springs, be sure to book one of our food tours in downtown Colorado Springs, which feature four to five destinations in under three hours!

 Cheers!
 Your Rocky Mountain Food Tours Team